Policy last updated

 - document a student’s absence from class to attend Smile Squad services as ‘attending a health and wellbeing – Smile Squad appointment’ in their school’s student management software

-- be aware of when Smile Squad is going to be at the school and students who will attend Smile Squad services – this should be clearly communicated to all staff (including casual relief teachers, specialist teachers and ES staff)
+- be aware of when Smile Squad is going to be at the school and students who will attend Smile Squad services – this can be clearly communicated to all staff (including casual relief teachers, specialist teachers and ES staff)

 - remind parents/carers of Smile Squad’s arrival when services commence on the school grounds.